frederic-perez/AmE-dictionary/data/idioms.md

 __F-ing__
 __face value__ :two::hammer:
 __fail epically__ _Fail epically_ can be used to describe a situation where someone fails in a grand or memorable way, or in modern slang, to describe a complete and utter failure.
+__fail miserably__ To fail in a very bad or humiliating way.
+It is often used to describe a situation where someone has tried their best but was not able to achieve their goal.
 __failing to prepare is preparing to fail__ Adage attributed to Benjamin Franklin which means that one should always be prepared for any situation or task they may face.
 It is a reminder that being adequately prepared is key to success and that failing to do so can lead to failure.
 __faint of heart__ :three: Lacking the courage to face something difficult or dangerous—usually used in the phrase _not for the faint of heart_.
 __fair and square__ :three: Completely fair(ly); justly; within the rules. _She won the game fair and square._ _The division of the money should be fair and square._
 __fair enough__ _informal_ __1__ Used for accepting a suggestion, etc. _I think £200 is a reasonable price.
 Fair enough.
 Can I pay you at the end of the week?_ __2__ Used for showing that you think that something is reasonable. _Letting the students work the machines on their own is fair enough, but they do need some training first._
-__fair game__ :two::hammer:
+__fair game__ :three::hammer:
-__fair-weather fan__ A person who is supportive of and enthusiastic about a sports team only when that team is performing well.
+__fair-weather fan__ :two: A person who is supportive of and enthusiastic about a sports team only when that team is performing well. _I°ve been rooting for the home team in their playoff run, but I’ll admit I’m just a fair-weather fan._
 __fall by the wayside__ __2__ To be discarded, ignored, rejected, or set aside in favor of other considerations or more urgent matters. _With the economy suffering, the president’s plan for environmental reform has increasingly fallen by the wayside._ _Amazon’s once-innovative voice assistant Alexa has fallen by the wayside._
 __fall for (someone or something)__ _A mysterious phantom falls for a beautiful singer._
 __fall from the sky__ _This trust doesn’t fall from the sky._
 __fall in place__
-__fall off the back of a truck__ Of goods or merchandise, to be acquired by illegal or dubious means; to come into (someone’s) possession without being paid for.
+__fall off the back of a truck__ :two: Of goods or merchandise, to be acquired by illegal or dubious means; to come into (someone’s) possession without being paid for. _Danny says he has several laptops and smartphones he wants to sell for cheap—sounds like they fell off the back of a truck to me._
 __fall off the wagon__ :two::hammer:
 __fall out__ :dart: __5__ To have one’s relationship with someone completely diminished, typically due to an argument or unpleasant incident. _Apparently, Gina fell out with Dave last week, and now they’re not talking to each other at all._
 __fall short of__
 __fall short__ :nine::m: __1__ To fail to attain a specified amount, level, or degree: _an athlete whose skill fell far short of expectations._ To fail to meet or reach some goal, standard, expectation, etc. _The company usually makes very high-quality devices, but their latest model falls quite short, unfortunately._ __2__ To prove inadequate: _Food supplies fell short._ _He has fallen short as an exec._
-__fall through the cracks__
+__fall through the cracks__ :two::hammer:
 __fall through__ :dart: To not be completed or come to fruition; to fail due to some outside circumstances. _Oh, we’re not going away next week after all—our vacation plans fell through._
+__fall wide of the mark__ _Ted Lasso’s British dialog falls wide of the mark._
 __false alarm__
 __false friend__ :dart::three: A phrase, word, or letter that sounds or looks similar to one in another language or dialect but has a significantly different meaning.
-__false modesty__ A vain or hypocritical pretense of holding a low or humble opinion of oneself, one’s abilities, or one’s circumstance so as to encourage others to say the opposite.
+__false modesty__ :two: A vain or hypocritical pretense of holding a low or humble opinion of oneself, one’s abilities, or one’s circumstance so as to encourage others to say the opposite. _There’s no need for that false modesty here; you are fully aware of your success and achievement, and you don’t need me to reaffirm it for you._
 __fam__ An abbreviation for “family that can be used to refer to one’s blood relatives or close friends.
 Despite the plural connotation of “family,” it can also be applied to an individual. _I’d love to go out tonight, but I’m having dinner with the fam—my mom’s making her famous meatballs!_ _Of course I’ll help you, fam.
 You’re my best friend!_
 __fan service__ :two::hammer:
 __fan the flames__ To do or say something to make an argument, problem, or bad situation worse; to further incense an already angry person or group of people. _The debate was going poorly for the senatorial candidate, and his strikingly uncouth comments simply fanned the flames._
 __fancy-pants__ :two: Pretentious or fancy in an extreme or excessive way.
 Use of this phrase often indicates the speaker’s annoyance. _I’d rather go to a ball game than another one of your fancy-pants corporate events._
 __fancy-schmancy__ _slang_ Very, perhaps overly, showy or elaborate. _Well, that’s a fancy-schmancy outfit—I didn’t realize this party was such a dressy occasion._
 __far and away__ :astonished:
-__far and wide__ :five::hammer: _Chicago is a destination for travelers far and wide._ _Shoppers flock from far and wide._
+__far and wide__ :six: All over; everywhere. _Chicago is a destination for travelers far and wide._ _Shoppers flock from far and wide._
 __far cry (from something)__ :nine::m: [:sound: far cry from] A thing that is very different from something else. _It is a far cry from the 1970s._ _The office was a far cry from Pete’s domains._
 __farmer’s tan__ :dart: A tan or sunburn on the neck and lower arms that results from wearing a T-shirt during prolonged sun exposure and that is clearly demarcated from the pale skin of the chest and upper arms that remained covered. :es: moreno paleta _It was so warm that I only wore a T-shirt on the four-hour hike, but I had a pretty gnarly farmer’s tan by the end of the day._
 __Fart, Barf, and Itch__ :two: Jocular interpretation of the acronym FBI.
+__fast-track__ __2__ _v_ To expedite or speed up some process. _The government announced plans to fast-track citizenship applications for illegal immigrants brought to the country as children._
 __faster than you can say Jack Robinson__ Extremely quickly; almost immediately; suddenly or in a very short space of time.
 __Faustian bargain__ An agreement, bargain, or deal in which a person sacrifices or abandons their moral, ethical, or spiritual values in favor of wealth, power, or other benefits.
 A reference to the legend of Faust, who sold his soul to the devil for unlimited knowledge and power.
 __faux pass__
 __fear not__
+__fear of missing out__
+__feast (up)on (something)__ To eat large quantities of something, usually with pleasure. _The kids feasted on birthday cake and returned to us with frosting-stained faces._
 __feather your own nest__ To use your position or your job to get a lot of money for yourself.
-__feed (someone) to the wolves__ To sacrifice someone to ruin, destruction, or hostility from others, especially for one’s own benefit or survival.
+__feed (someone) to the wolves__ :two: To sacrifice someone to ruin, destruction, or hostility from others, especially for one’s own benefit or survival. _He cares nothing for the people he works with and is willing to feed them to the wolves if it means his stock might increase a bit._
 __feel (something) in (one’s) bones__ To sense something strongly and intuitively. _We all felt the truth of the situation in our bones._ _Something bad is going to happen tonight—I can feel it in my bones._
 __feel all the feels__ To experience a range of strong emotions. _Oh man, that video for the animal shelter made me feel all the feels.
 I want to adopt 10 puppies now!_
 __feel like a million bucks__ To feel exceptionally attractive or in very robust health. _Wow, I feel like a million bucks in this new suit!_